Alinehbg/Automatic-Entity-Matching/README.md

 Different architectures were tested, such as two RNN-layers with or without normalization, a transformer-based model, etc.

 The architecture with the best performance is shown in figure 6 and consisted of:
-- an embedding layer: embeds each character into a representation vector.
+- *an embedding layer*: embeds each character into a representation vector.
-- a bidirectional Gated Recurrent Unit (GRU) layer: processes sequential data in both forward and backward directions.
+- *a bidirectional Gated Recurrent Unit (GRU) layer*: processes sequential data in both forward and backward directions.
 It combines the information from past and future time steps to generate a comprehensive representation.
 This layer can therefore understand the full context of the input.
-- an attention layer: applies attention mechanism by making a weighted sum of character representations.
+- *an attention layer*: applies attention mechanism by making a weighted sum of character representations.
-- a drop_out layer: prevents overfitting
+- *a drop_out layer*: prevents overfitting
-- a dense layer: performs a linear transformation on the attention output layer
+- *a dense layer*: performs a linear transformation on the attention output layer

 <img width="522" alt="image" src="https://github.com/Alinehbg/Automatic-Entity-Matching/assets/116564531/337392a5-fc6d-4785-b5e8-0da2a71ef34b">